 The situation will be monitored on a daily basis and parents/carers will be given regular feedback.

-A special Needs Intervention Plan will be started, aimed at rebuilding the victim’s self-esteem, and the assistance of specialists within the authority such as the School Psychological Service, may be requested.
+An intervention plan will be started, aimed at rebuilding the victim’s self-esteem, and the assistance of specialists within the authority such as the School Psychological Service, may be requested.

-The ultimate sanction is EXCLUSION of the bully from school.
+The ultimate sanction is exclusion of the bully from school.
 As a school we have a responsibility, before resorting to this, to do everything reasonably possible to effect a change in the behaviour of the bullying child, so that he/she can ultimately live in an adult world showing empathy to other people.

 Our principal aim is to provide a safe, secure environment in school.
 Through the PSHE curriculum and Daily Act of Collective Worship, children can develop a heightened awareness of their own and others’ feelings and needs.
 Children should be encouraged to develop practical strategies and solutions to bullying and social problems by:-

 Developing assertiveness strategies